projectara/greybus-spec/source/module_interface_lifecycles.rst

 ===============================

 Chapters :ref:`hardware_model` and :ref:`special_protocols` have
-respectively defined the :ref:`Interface Lifecycle
-<glossary-interface-lifecycle>` and various :ref:`Operations
-<glossary-operation>` which affect the related :ref:`Interfaces
+respectively defined the :term:`Interface Lifecycle` and various :term:`Operation`\s which affect the related :ref:`Interfaces
 <hardware-model-interfaces>` within Modules and :ref:`Interface States
-<hardware-model-interface-states>` within the Frame in a :ref:`Greybus
+<hardware-model-interface-states>` within the Frame in a
-System <glossary-greybus-system>`.
+:term:`Greybus System`.

 Using these definitions, this chapter describes an additional state machine, the *Module Lifecycle*, as well as the transitions between